Hiking the Mint-Bomber Traverse in Alaska’s Talkeetna Mountains

 - Open campfires are not allowed within Hatcher Pass Recreational Area

-Click here to download or purchase a topographic map of the Bomber Traverse area
+Click here to download a topographic map of the Bomber Traverse area

 - Bears, moose, and more can be found along the Bomber Traverse Hike much like anywhere else in Alaska.
 Being loud on the trail to help prevent run-ins with wild animals is helpful.
 I recommend carrying a can of bear spray with you in the event you are someone in your group is charged/attacked.